 Tips to Help You Afford Retirement

 - A financial advisor can help you understand the finer points of relocating, including the tax implications.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors to help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Because Brazil is so inexpensive, you can retire comfortably on a little more than the average Social Security benefit.
 You can estimate your benefit amount with this Social Security calculator.